Hoyasumii/avengers-endgame/README.md

 NEBULA: What are you talking about?

-RHODEY: When you break into a place called the temple of the Power Stone, There's gonna be a bunch
+RHODEY: When you break into a place called the temple of the Power Stone, There's gonna be a bunch o